zqhans/go-the-right-way/content.en/docs/servers-and-deployment/_index.md

+---
+title: "Servers and Deployment"
+weight: 100
+bookFlatSection: true
+# bookToc: true
+# bookHidden: false
+# bookCollapseSection: false
+# bookComments: false
+# bookSearchExclude: false
+---

-# Servers and Deployment in Go
+# Servers and Deployment

+**Notice:** generated with AI (google-labs-jules)

 Go is well-suited for building web servers and network services, and its compiled nature simplifies deployment.
 This section covers common approaches to deploying Go applications.